liferay/liferay-screens/README.md

 ## iOS

 The implementation of screens for iOS devices is the most advanced at the moment.
 It's developed using the new Swift language and modern development techniques.
-The goal is to distribute it using CocoaPods, but until Swift is supported in this project you'll have to include screen's source code into your project.
-If you have developed apps before CocoaPods appeared, this procedure will be familiar to you.
-As soon as CocoaPods works fine with Swift, Cocoa frameworks and ObjC-Swift interoperativity, we'll release a Pod to make it easier.
+It will be eventually distributed with CocoaPods, but until Swift is supported in this project [[1](https://github.com/CocoaPods/CocoaPods/pull/2222), [2](https://github.com/CocoaPods/CocoaPods/issues/2272)] you have to include screen's source code into your project.

 ## Android

-The implementation for Android is still very inmature, but we hope that it will catch up iOS in the next few months.
+The implementation for Android is still very inmature, not even released to the community, but we hope that it will catch up iOS in the next few months.